eguiraud/root-readspeed/README.md

 - caching/copying just the events and branches you need on a fast local storage
 - converting the file to a slower but higher-compression algorithm, so that less bytes per physical event need to travel from storage to memory

-For very large number of threads and/or data stored on one or few spinning disks, it could also be interesting to check whether reducing the number of threads results in increased throughput: many concurrent reads at different locations might degrade the performance of the disk.
+Increasing the number of cores will likely not result in any performance improvement.
+For very large number of threads and/or data stored on one or few spinning disks, it could also be interesting to check whether *reducing* the number of threads results in increased throughput: many concurrent reads at different locations might degrade the performance of the disk.

 ### Decompression is the bottleneck

 If `Real time` is around the same as `CPU time / number of threads` and `Throughput` is lower than what the read-out capability of the storage should be, then ROOT's decompression is not keeping up with the data read-out speed on that system.
 Converting the file to a faster compression algorithm might improve throughput significantly at the cost of increase dataset size.
+Increasing the number of cores should result in almost-ideal scaling.

 ## Building root-readspeed